annatrubnikova/LORE/README.md

     - Create new user/admin.
     - Change user role.
 ### Database:
-We needed eight tables for our database:
+There is eight tables for database:

 - First table users.
 Simple table for storing info about users.